 Capabilities and Readiness of the Partner Healthcare System

+Consider testing the intervention across partner systems that vary in capacity or context; for example, a VA health system and a regional or community health system.
 Evaluate how effective the system or clinic will be as a research partner.
-One way is for the study team to pilot the programming capacity of a site (giving it sample programming code) to determine if the site is able to fully participate.
+One way is for the study team to pilot the programming capacity of a site (e.g., giving the site sample programming code, or asking sites to send the code that they will use to the study coordinating center) to determine if the site is able to fully participate.
 Researchers could devise a set of criteria for site inclusion.
 For example, in a trial in which epidemiological benchmarks are inserted into radiology imaging reports, the study team wanted to verify at each site that the intervention text could be successfully included in the report based on a specific CPT code, modality, patient age, and date.
 Another way to gauge the effectiveness of a partnership is to confirm the healthcare system’s commitment to identifying the clinical staff available to carry out the study intervention.

 Integrating the Study Into the Clinical Workflow